 3. The Rowenta DW5197 Steam Iron

-This German made iron offers powerful performance; combining high power and very generous steam generation thanks to the Rowenta technology.
+This German-made iron offers powerful performance; combining high power and very generous steam generation thanks to the Rowenta technology.
 It is a very reliable iron crafted for the special needs of designers and tailors.
 Unlike many other irons, it does not go off even after long period of stationary use making it appropriate for tasks like embossing or pleating.
 It also comes with an ergonomic thermostat knob for heat precision.
 Read our full review on DW5197 to know more.

 - 1725 watts of power.
-This is high power that allows the iron to heat up quickly and clear up creases more easily.
+This is the high power that allows the iron to heat up quickly and clear up creases more easily.

 - Excellent steam generation combining high power and 400 micro holes.